tanxzen/Class10CS/CH03/Textual_Question.md

 }
 ```

-   `Q8.
+Q11.
 Earth takes a period of revolution of 31558150 seconds.
-Write a C program to convert this into number of days, hours and minutes.`<br>
+Write a C program to convert this into number of days, hours and minutes.<br>
 Ans :
 ```c

 #include <conio.h> //remove if not using turboc++